A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

-Again, the synopsis of the DL models employed in the last decade (2011-2020) from the specified 144 SLC articles has been portrayed in the pyramid plot in Fig.~\ref{fig:Pie_slc_DL_methods}.
+The frequency of usage of various DL models in the last twelve years from the specified 238 SLC articles is shown in Fig.~\ref{fig:Pie_slc_DL_methods}.

-A close inspection of the figure reveals the top working DL architecture with their utilization percentage for the SLC task.
-It is also observed from Fig.~\ref{fig:Pie_slc_ML_methods} that ResNet, VGG, DenseNet, InceptionNet, and AlexNet are the top-5 most SLC methods in those 144 SLC articles, which are $31.4\,\%$, $15.0\,\%$, $12.4\,\%$, $8.5\,\%$, and $5.9\,\%$ of the total SLC article, respectively.
-They can be clustered as the SLC's most significant (first-tier) CNN models.
-The other architectures are employed in $0.7\,\% \sim 3.9\,\%$ of the SLC articles, where the InceptionResNet, MobileNet, EfficientNet, GoogleNet, and Xception are separately used in $3.3\,\% \sim 3.9\,\%$ articles and thought of as the second-tier CNN models for the SLC task.
-In contrast, the other CNN models in Fig.~\ref{fig:Pie_slc_ML_methods} are assumed to be the less significant, i.e., third-tier CNN models for the same mission.
-The further insight inspection of those architectures exposes that out of $31.4\,\%$ ResNet models, the ResNet-50 and ResNet-101 applied in $19.6\,\%$ and $7.8\,\%$ articles in the last decade.
-Similarly, for $15.0\,\%$ VGG architectures, the VGG-16 and VGG-19 applied in $13.1\,\%$ and $1.9\,\%$ articles.
-Again, the Inception-V3 is more commonly employed than Inception-V4 in $8.5\,\%$ SLC articles.
-Similar patterns are also visible in all other networks; that is, the smaller network of each type of architecture is most commonly used, for example, EfficientNetB0 than other EfficientNets, DenseNet121 than other DenseNets, and MobileNet-V2 than MobileNets.
-This scenario can be explained insightfully using Fig.~\ref{fig:Model_weights}.
+\MKH{It can be observed in Fig.~\ref{fig:Pie_slc_DL_methods} that ResNet, VGG, DenseNet, InceptionNet, and EfficientNet are the top-5 most SLC methods in those 238 SLC articles, which account for $36.1\,\%$, $17.2\,\%$, $13.9\,\%$, $12.2\,\%$, and $8.0\,\%$ of the total SLC article, respectively.
+These techniques are thus the most significant CNN-based SLC approaches (\textbf{\textit{High-frequency}}) in the past 238 SLC articles.
+The other architectures are employed in $1.3\,\% \sim 6.7\,\%$ of the SLC articles, where the MobileNet, InceptionResNet, Xception, AlexNet, and GoogleNet are separately used in $3.8\,\% \sim 6.7\,\%$ articles and would be thought of as the \textbf{\textit{Medium-frequency}} CNN models for SLC.
+Other CNN models in Fig.~\ref{fig:Pie_slc_DL_methods} are assumed to be \textbf{\textit{Low-frequency}} CNN-based SLC models in the past.}

+\MKH{Further analysis reveals that out of the $36.1\,\%$ using ResNet models, the ResNet-50 and ResNet-101 are applied to $21.4\,\%$ and $8.0\,\%$ of SLC articles, respectively.
+Out of the $17.2\,\%$ using VGG architectures, the VGG-16 and VGG-19 are applied in the $12.2\,\%$ and $4.2\,\%$ articles.
+Again, the Inception-V3 is more commonly employed than the Inception-V4 in $7.1\,\%$ (out of $12.2\,\%$) SLC articles.} Similar patterns are also visible in all other networks; that is, the smaller network of each type of architecture is most commonly employed, for example, EfficientNetB0 than other EfficientNets, DenseNet121 than other DenseNets, and MobileNet-V2 than other MobileNets.
+This is summarized in Fig.~\ref{fig:Model_weights}.